Question: Why Is Election Day on a Tuesday in November?

 That formulation was chosen to fall within the time frame determined by the aforementioned 1792 law.

 And making the election the first Tuesday after the first Monday also ensured that the election would never be held on November 1, which is All Saints Day, a Catholic holy day of obligation.
-There is also a legend that merchants in the 1800s tended to do their bookkeeping on the first day of the month, and scheduling an important election on that day would thereby interfere with business.
+There is also a legend that merchants in the 1800s tended to do their bookkeeping on the first day of the month, and scheduling an important election on that day might interfere with business.

 Why Hold the Presidential Election on a Tuesday?